Anti-reflux surgery - children - discharge

 - The nurse in the hospital should have shown you how to vent, care for, and replace the G-tube, and how to order G-tube supplies.
 Follow instructions on G-tube care.

 For pain, you can give your child over-the-counter pain medicines such as acetaminophen (Tylenol) and ibuprofen (Advil, Motrin).
-If your child is still having pain, call your child's doctor.
+If your child is still having pain, call your child's provider.

 If sutures (stitches), staples, or glue were used to close your child's skin: